lohitpt252003/DATA/scripts/README.md

 ## Main Validator

 The `main_validator.py` script is the primary script for validating a problem.
-It runs a complete suite of tests for a given `problem_id` to ensure that the problem's data is well-formed and complete, **including running the provided solutions against the problem's test cases**.
+It runs a complete suite of tests for a given `problem_id` to ensure that the problem's data is well-formed and complete.
+This includes validating individual markdown files (description, input, output, constraints, notes, header) within the problem's `details` directory, as well as running the provided solutions against both the main test cases and sample test cases.

 The validator will run the tests sequentially and will exit immediately if any test fails, printing a clear message indicating which test failed.